binkley/homebrewery-files/scribes-supplies.md

 _**Vocal Paper (Uncommon).**_
 _Favored by illiterate readers, this paper speaks its words._
-When a sheet of this paper is opened or touched, it speaks its contents aloud in the language they were written in.
+When a page is opened or touched, it speaks its contents aloud in the language it was written in.

 _**Warped Paper (Rare).**_
 _Favored by close allies and tricksters, this cockled sheet bends space and words._
-This sheet can be used once and becomes mundane afterward, keeping any writing on it.
-When a creature willingly reads the writing, the reader and the writer instantly swap places, provided they are on the same plane of existence and within 1 mile of each other.
+When a creature willingly reads a page, the reader and the writer instantly swap places, provided they are on the same plane of existence and within 1 mile of each other.
 Both creatures arrive safely in each other&rsquo;s space.
 If the swap would place either creature into an occupied space too small for it, the swap fails and the paper crumbles to ash.
 Any grapple affecting either creature ends when the swap occurs.